GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

   "A module should have only one reason to change."
 This principle facilitates the separation of concerns and low coupling.

 * The [Open–closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) -
   "A module should be open for extension, but closed for modification."
-This principle facilitates stability of the module interface to minimize the impact of changes.
+This principle facilitates the stability of the module interface to minimize the impact of changes.
 It is not surprising, that stable interfaces are usually well-thought-out.